HimJoe/MIMIC-Visualizations/README.md

 # MIMIC-Visualizations
-This repository contains five visualizations built using the MIMIC III demo dataset.
+This repository contains five visualizations built using the MIMIC III demo dataset(https://physionet.org/content/mimiciii-demo/1.4/).
 The project is designed to provide insights into patient data from electronic health records (EHR), including demographics, admission trends, diagnosis frequencies, and patient outcomes.
 The visualizations cover:

 1. Patient Age Distribution at Admission:
    A histogram with a KDE overlay of patient ages at admission.